rikkitomikoehrhart/rikkitomikoehrhart/README.md

 - 👩‍💻 Software Engineering Apprenticship with Visa!
 (Starting September 2025)

 ### I am currently working on...
-- 💻 Software Engineering Bootcamp with Visa (through Apprenti) (Starting May 2025)
+- 💻 Software Engineering Bootcamp with Visa (through Apprenti) (May 2025 - August 2025)
-- 👩‍🎓 Bachelors of Software Development at Austin Community College (Spring 2028)
+- 👩‍🎓 Bachelors of Software Development at Austin Community College (Fall 2025 - Spring 2028)
 - 🍱 "[Grab a Byte](https://github.com/rikkitomikoehrhart/GrabAByte)" lunchtime learning workshop for WIT (Women Information Technology) at ACC

 ### I am currently learning...
-- 📱 Advanced Mobile Programming
+- ☕️ Java through the Apprenti Bootcamp with instructure Eric Wise of [Skill Foundry](https://www.skillfoundry.io/)

 ### I have completed...
 - 👩‍🎓 Associates of Applied Science Web Programming (May 2025)
 - 👩‍🎨 Certificate of Coding & Design (May 2025)
 - 🕸️ Certificate of Web Programming (Dec 2024)
-- 🎶 Programming Intership with Hurley Piano!!!
+- 🎶 Programming Intership with Hurley Piano (Spring 2025)

 ### You can visit...
 - 🫧 [My Github](https://github.com/rikkitomikoehrhart)